© emmabrownphotography

 200

-Hamish has performed in orchestras such as Royal Philharmonic Orchestra, BBC Symphony Orchestra, Orpheus Sinfonia and Southbank Sinfonia, under conductors including Vasily Petrenko, John Wilson, Vladimir Jurowski and Jac van Steen.
-In recent years, Hamish has featured as soloist in the Piano Concerto in A minor (Schumann) and Piano Concerto No. 23 in A major (Mozart).
+Hamish has performed in the Royal Philharmonic Orchestra, BBC Symphony Orchestra, Orpheus Sinfonia and Southbank Sinfonia, under conductors including Vasily Petrenko, John Wilson, Vladimir Jurowski and Jac van Steen.
+In recent years, Hamish has featured as soloist in the Schumann Piano Concerto in A minor and Mozart Piano Concerto No. 23 in A major.

 Brief biography